That was my immediate reaction to the first sentence of this post by Dr. Natacha Pierre.

 Why “I would have fibroids, too” was my brain’s knowledge talking.

 We know fibroids can limit fertility and cause miscarriages.
-Yes, fibroids are physical, but if the brain can develop methods of preventing pregnancy and birth, fibroids would be right there at the top of the list on how to do that.
+Yes, fibroids are physical, but if the brain can develop methods of preventing pregnancy and birth over time, fibroids would be right there at the top of the list on how to do that.

-If I were a Black women during slavery, when Black women were bred to produce more slaves, two centuries before the invention of reliable birth control, I suspect my brain would have done anything to prevent my body from putting a child into that world.
-Also likely if I were a Black woman now, with documented limited access to birth control, in a country that turns its back on our appalling Black maternal death rate.
+If I’d been a Black woman during slavery, when Black women were bred to produce more slaves, two centuries before the invention of reliable birth control, I suspect my brain would have done anything to prevent my body from putting a child into that world.
+And the same for now, if for different reasons: documented limited access for Black women to birth control in a country that turns its back on our appalling Black maternal death rate.
 And that’s before even considering the odds of my child becoming a George Floyd, Stephon Clark, Atatiana Jefferson, or already this year, a Christian Black or a William McNeil Jr.

 If you’re a Black mom or dad, the only question about The Talk is “when,” not “if.”